-Furthermore, as the novels progress, the scholar-characters, and Cleopatra herself, apply their criteria for and judgements about authenticity, beyond representations of Cleopatra, to ‘the recent body of Cleopatra’, the empty ‘duplicate’, and ‘monstrous shell’: ‘She’s not Cleopatra.
+Furthermore, as the novels progress, the scholar-characters, and Cleopatra herself, apply their criteria for and judgements about authenticity, beyond representations of Cleopatra, to ‘the recent body of Cleopatra’, the empty ‘duplicate’ and ‘monstrous shell’: ‘She’s not Cleopatra.
 She’s a stranger in Cleopatra’s body.
 A monster looking through Cleopatra’s eyes’.
 In this way, some of Cleopatra’s ‘bad’ behaviours identified by the novels in ‘Roman’ representations of her, and mouthed by Shakespeare’s Roman characters as well as some of the Rices’ unsympathetic ones, are explained away as products of her literal monstrosity and madness.
 Although her sexual allure and power has been depicted chauvinistically as metaphorically monstrous over the centuries, in the novels she is a physically monstrous hybrid of a beautiful young woman and rotten corpse.
 As an immortal, she also is also imbued with monstrous strength to lift, throw and crush humans and an insatiable appetite for food, drink and sex.
-Her excessive love for Antony fits early modern humoral theory’s pathologising of such strong emotion, and successive centuries have continued to deploy the association between love and insanity figuratively.
+Her excessive love for Antony fits the early modern humoral theory’s pathologising of such strong emotion, and successive centuries have continued to deploy the association between love and insanity figuratively.
 In the novels, however, her madness stems from her pathological rage at Ramses forcing the elixir on her against her explicit instructions, her desire to revenge herself on him for this (and for refusing it to Antony) and the partial restoration of her brain tissue (and therefore also memory) due to the corrupt version of the elixir used (‘the elixir itself … is dangerous, more dangerous than you know’).
-Her mental impairment is attested to by her amnesia compulsive desire for sex, frequently coupled with murder.
+Her mental impairment is attested to by her amnesia and compulsive desire for sex, frequently coupled with murder.
 Made literal, these characteristics of Cleopatra can be doubly excused: in the Rice’s novels, they are not merely wilful misrepresentations of the historical Cleopatra, they are the fictional truth about her supernatural reincarnation in the early twentieth-century, about the not-Cleopatra, a ‘thing’ masquerading in Cleopatra’s familiar form, her soul split off into Sybil Parker.

 Conclusion

 In this chapter, I have articulated some ways in which the contents of The Mummy and Ramses the Damned constitute a ‘passion’ of Cleopatra giving a sympathetic account of her sexuality and suffering.
 I have also argued that Ramses the Damned performs a resurrection of the oft-written and -filmed character, Cleopatra.
-This reanimation Anne Rice bringing back her character from The Mummy, almost three decades old, as well as the renewal of legendary sexuality, which seems to ‘breed’ reincarnations because it is so ubiquitously and powerfully appealing.
+This reanimation occurs on multiple levels with Anne Rice bringing back her character from The Mummy, almost three decades old, as well as the renewal of Cleopatra’s legendary sexuality, which seems to ‘breed’ reincarnations because it is so ubiquitously and powerfully appealing.
 The appeal of writing about Cleopatra’s sexuality seems to exist regardless of authors’ sex or sexuality, as demonstrated by my consideration of multiple novels and films internationally: Anne Rice is a cis-gendered woman, Christopher Rice is a cis-gendered gay man.
 The collaboration between the mother and son could also be seen as having a regenerative force for these two authors.
 The collaboration with Christopher resurrects Anne’s own ‘salad days’: The Mummy was published during a period when she was incredibly prolific, releasing more than a book a year, perhaps explaining why the promise that ‘the adventures of Ramses the Damned shall continue’ on the closing page of The Mummy took so long to be fulfilled.
 The collaboration liberates Christopher from some of the literary classifications, such as ‘gay writer’, which he has spoken of as constraining during his career.